-Choosing a suitable executor to your will is important to ensure it's properly observed and your assets are divided according to your wishes.
+Choosing a suitable executor to your will is important to ensure it is properly observed and your assets are divided according to your wishes.

 You can choose to have up to 4 executors on your estate and these can be any of the following:

-If you don't have any of the above able to act as your executor then you can ask a solicitor, accountant, your bank or a public trustee to be your executor, but there will be fees for using any of these people, which will be paid from the estate.
+If you don't have any of the above, you can ask a solicitor, accountant, your bank or a public trustee instead.
+However, you may get charged for using them, but this will be covered by the estate.